scds/intro-twine/lessons/lesson1.md

   <p style="grid-row-start: 3; grid-column-start: 2">
   <b>Story Structure</b>
-  Used to view the structure of a story and connections between passages.
+  Used to view the structure of a story and the connections between passages.
   </p>

 </div>

 ## Writing your Story

-Now that we've gotten all the setup and information done and out of the way, we can start creating our story!
+Now that we've gotten all the setup and information out of the way, we can start creating our story!

 In Twine, story "blocks" or "segments" are called "Passages".
 Each passage can have text, links to other passages, and visual customization.
 By default, Twine creates the first passage and calls it `Untitled Passage`.